Close Icon

 A group of young adults sat around a dining table laughing

 If you time it right, you might even catch Keswick Beer Festival in the late summer.
-If you’re a fan of real ale or cider, this is one for you!
+If you’re a fan of real ale or cider and love live music, this is one for you!

 For takeaways, The Old Keswickian Fish and Chip Shop is situated in the Market Square.
 There’s also a choice of Thai, Chinese and Indian for something a little different.